 You guessed right, the Raffles is not a modern hotel.

 If you are looking for comfy chic, modern design, cozy sofas and soft rugs, the Raffles is not for you.
 Here you get history.
 You will find authentic rooms, that have not been changed for 100 years and therefore might remind you a little bit of a museum rather than a hotel.
-I would not stay for a whole week, but I definitely visit for a couple of days just to breathe the colonial elegance of the Raffles.
+I would not stay for a whole week, but definitely for a couple of days just to breathe the colonial elegance of the Raffles.
 Or you could always stay in the Grand Hotel Suite, which is a little more comfortable, but it will set you back a hefty 4.000 Euros per night.

 After checking in, I suggest you to relax at the Writer’s Bar, on your right by the old bookshelf and order your fist Singapore Sling – you can choose from quite a few variations of the famous cocktail: